nrkn/teatoa/docs/teātoa.md

 ongoing, with almost all adults having undertaken some university level papers.
 Although the island has a university, its physical campus is mostly used as a meeting space and library.
-Actual classrooms are spread around the island, with most classes not requiring special equipment held in peoples' homes or public spaces.
+Actual classrooms are spread around the island, with most classes (those not requiring special equipment) held in peoples' homes or public spaces.

 ![University](img/university.jpg)
+*Tupuku University*

 ### Health